lcensies/tmux-pomodoro-plus/README.md

 It's possible to configure the timings from built-in menus within the app:

+### Sound alarm

+Prerequisites: `sox` package.
+See this guide for details: [Installing the sox Package](https://www.baeldung.com/linux/pc-speaker-beep-in-linux).

+Sound alarm is activated when `pomodoro_sound` is set to `on`

+- By default `play ~/Music/alarm-clock-short.mp3 2>/dev/null` is invoked for sound alarm.
+    - [ ] TODO: parametrize sound command

 ### Customising the status line

 The output from the plugin can be customised to fit in with your statusline: